Babies do not need to be expensive.

 Maternity Items

-Good maternity bras are important and. you can get them on sale.
+Good maternity bras are important and you can get them on sale.

 Your boobs will grow so get a size or two up.
-I bought mine too big but by 6 months they were almost too small.

 Your body will change so much.
 Get clothes and shoes you are comfortable in but realise, you don’t need to spend a fortune.